 Erika Alloway began her dance training at Dance Centre North and the Center for Ballet and Dance Arts in Syracuse, NY, and is a graduate of BalletMet Columbus’ Pre-Professional and Professional Trainee Programs under the direction of Gerard Charles.
 While at BalletMet, Erika had the pleasure of performing works with the professional company.
 Erika is currently a Company Dancer with Columbus Dance Theatre and has been a member of the professional company for 7 seasons and more recently joined the Administrative staff as the Managing Director.
 Erika has choreographed for CDT’s Dancer’s Making Dances and was a winner of the 2014 Columbus Dance Fellowship.
 She has also guest performed for the Warren County Theatre Project from 2016-2018.
 Erika is passionate about her dancing, teaching, and choreography and is excited and grateful to be part of the DDC&G teaching staff.

 Erin has been with Dublin Dance Centre and Gymnastics since she was 7 years old.
 She trained in Modern, Ballet, Jazz, and Lyrical and performed as a member of the Repertory Company.
 Erin received her BFA in psychology with a dance minor at The Ohio State University.
 She has performed in several pieces around the Columbus community, including Columbus Movement (CM2), TUPACO Company, and Movement Mission.
-Erin is the Modern Department Coordinator and has taught performing companies at DDC&G, including the many loved years she directed Youth Company.
-Erin is excited to be entering into her fifteenth season with DDC&G.
+Erin is our Creative Director as well as Modern Department Coordinator.
+She has also taught performing companies at DDC&G, including the many loved years she directed Youth Company.

 “As a past student of Dublin Dance Centre and Gymnastics, I love being able to help my students find the same confidence and self growth that I found taking classes here.
 Being able to express yourself through movement is the greatest joy, and I am very blessed to be able to share this passion with my students.”